ranjithum/Json-Analyzer/README.md

-# Json Analyzer
-A simple library used for parsing and filtering json packet.
+# Json Analyzer - Library for filtering json packet.

 ### For analyzing/filtering a custom JSON stream there are not much tools available.
-Hence this library provides some simple API for parsing and filtering json packet.
+Hence this library provides some simple API for filtering out json packet.

+## How does this work ?

+Json object is passed through one or more rule(s), if it matches any of the rules then its a pass condition.

-## How does a sample filter rules look like ?
+## How does a sample rule(s) look like ?
 ```
 # Anything starting with # are comments

-# Parent node being an Array
+# Parent node being an array
 if json[0].method == "object.updated" {
     if json[0].params.object.id == "205793453" {
         pp